gitsl2020/python-study/README.md

 ## PYTHON-STUDY
-today is maril 15 in 2025.
+Today is maril 15 in 2025.
-i have decided to create a pyhon learning repository. because i am currently also learning pyrhon, programming and english.
+I have decided to create a pyhon learning repository.
+Because i am currently also learning pyrhon, programming and english.
 So this is also a witness to my learning.